 About the author

-Charles W. Sweeney entered military service on April 28, 1941 as an Army Air Corps aviation cadet.
+Major General Charles W. Sweeney, USAF entered military service on April 28, 1941 as an Army Air Corps aviation cadet.
 He was awarded the Silver Star for piloting the atomic bomb drop on Nagasaki and retired from the military in 1976 with the rank of major general.
 General Sweeney died in 2004.
 James A. Antonucci practices law in the Boston area and is a former assistant district attorney for Suffolk County, Massachusetts.
-Marion K. Antonucci was a former schoolteacher and speechwriter for Massachusetts governor Michael Dukakis, and served as assistant to Boston University president John R. Silber.
+Marion K. Antonucci was a schoolteacher and speechwriter for Massachusetts governor Michael Dukakis, and served as assistant to Boston University president John R. Silber.
 Marion died in 2005 and is survived by her husband James.

 "Maj.
 Gen. Charles W. Sweeney is a revisionist historian's nightmare—a clear-eyed, thoughtful witness who remembers exactly what he did and why.
 Reading War's End: An Eyewitness Account of America's Last Atomic Mission, it becomes difficult if not impossible to ascribe other motives to the men who bombed Hiroshima and Nagasaki, as so many latter-day interpreters have sought to do.
 There is no arguing with his somber, compelling story.